Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 Afternoon: Lunch at Gostilna Sokol

-After the morning walking tour, we made our way to Gostilna Sokol, a beloved traditional restaurant in the heart of Ljubljana’s Old Town which was recommended by our guide.
-The cozy, rustic atmosphere of this historic eatery, complete with wooden interiors and traditional decor, immediately set the tone for an authentic Slovenian dining experience.
+After the morning walking tour, we made our way to Gostilna Sokol, a beloved traditional restaurant in the heart of Ljubljana’s Old Town, which our guide recommended.
+This historic eatery’s cozy, rustic atmosphere, complete with wooden interiors and traditional decor, immediately sets the tone for an authentic Slovenian dining experience.

 Keeping it light, as we had made dinner reservations for later, we opted for the mushroom soup served in a bread bowl.
 It was rich, hearty, and bursting with earthy flavors – a perfect taste of Slovenia’s culinary heritage.